Dragon Ball Z: Burst Limit: Reception

+During the days after the game's initial release, a few gaming critics managed to give some statement about the soundtrack.
+Calvert stated that "...the upbeat soundtrack is something of an acquired taste".

 Following its initial release, the PS3 version became the top selling game in Japan for a total of three months.
 Beating out its Xbox 360 counterpart, which came in at twelve, and other games including Mario Kart Wii, which came at four, and Ninja Gaiden II, which came in at eight.
 Atari reported that the game along with Alone in the Dark helped to increase the company's net sales.
 The game was nominated for a Spike video game award for best fighting game, but lost out to Soul Calibur IV.